Paul Bodell, VIZpin CEO

-That’s why we developed our cloud-based smartphone access system, which our partners are installing for less than $1,000 per door.
-The annual service is free for up to 5 keys or about $300 per door for up to 500 smartphone credentials, including all upgrades, ensuring property managers are always using the latest product.
+That’s why we developed our cloud-based smartphone access system, which many of our partners are installing for less than $1,000 per door.
+The annual service is free for up to 5 keys or about a paid annual PLUS service is available with 500 smartphone credentials, including all upgrades, ensuring property managers are always using the latest product.

 In addition, if a tenant loses a phone, there’s no need to get a system administrator involved.
 When they get a new phone, they can securely transfer keys from one phone to the next, and it doesn’t cost a thing.
 Check out our support video below that shows how easy this process is.